 As your global shipping activity grows, you will likely notice certain products tend to be more popular among your international customers.
 You can improve your efficiency by identifying your top ten products that you ship overseas and creating a list that includes the weight and package dimensions of each of those products.
 This prevents you from having to obtain information from scratch every time you need to get a shipping estimate.

 3. Enlist the Services of a Top-Notch Shipping Insurance Provider

 "Chain of custody, points of handoff and consolidation, layered approach – all these phrases point to the fact that air cargo goes through many people and entities before it reaches its destination." - Air Cargo World

 As outlined by Air Cargo World, international shipments are particularly at risk for theft and damage because they pass through more hands and channels than domestic shipments.
-Securing international parcel shipping insurance is the best step you can take to make sure that your international customers receive the items they ordered.
+Securing international shipping insurance is the best step you can take to make sure that your international customers receive the items they ordered.
 Here are a few of the many reasons why you should always seek insurance for your overseas shipments:

 - Parcels can be destroyed in cargo fires or shipping accidents